small-tech/watson/template/README.md

 ## Submitting the app

+__Note:__ App submissions in elementary OS are currently in Beta.

-Please make sure you [review the AppCenter publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) <strike>before [submitting the app](https://developer.elementary.io/) to the [elementary OS AppCenter](https://appcenter.elementary.io/).</strike>* before opening a pull request on the [AppCenter Reviews repository](https://github.com/elementary/appcenter-reviews).
+Please make sure you [review the AppCenter publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) before [submitting the app](https://beta.developer.elementary.io/) to the [elementary OS AppCenter](https://appcenter.elementary.io/).

+If anything fails during the Beta process, you can submit your app for review manually by opening a pull request on the [AppCenter Reviews repository](https://github.com/elementary/appcenter-reviews).

-_\* The elementary OS AppCenter dashboard is currently broken.
-The version currently linked to from the elementary OS Developer site is for elementary OS 5, not 6.
-However, if you want to monetise your app, you still have to use that and then submit the pull request.
-If you know [Elixir](https://elixir-lang.org/), you might want to [contribute to finishing off the AppCenter dashboard for elementary OS 6](https://github.com/elementary/appcenter-reviews)._
+_\* If you know [Elixir](https://elixir-lang.org/), you might want to [contribute to improving the new AppCenter dashboard for elementary OS 6](https://github.com/elementary/appcenter-reviews).
+They’re looking for help._

+### Notes on Stripe API keys for monetised apps

+  - Stripe only allows one Stripe Connect connection to each Stripe account.
+While following the Stripe Connect flow during the app submission process, make sure you create a separate Stripe account under your organisation specifically for elementary OS.

+  - Do __not__ add the key that’s displayed in your Stripe account to your _appdata.xml_ file.

+  - __DO__ add the key you get from https://beta.developer.elementary.io/submissions/add to your _appdata.xml_ file.

+  - Regarding the last two points: just to make things more confusing, the first however many letters of the keys might be the same, leading you to think that the key displayed on the Stripe account _is_ the same key.
+Don’t fall into that trap.
+(If you enter the wrong key, it’s not the end of the world.
+Payments for your app will fail on AppCenter until you issue an update with the correct key listed in your _appdata.xml_ file.)

 ## It’s elementary, my dear…